pierrick-marie/simple-js-gallery/README.md

 * Display images whatever their size
 * Spread the gallery in all screen
 * Display images in full screen mode
-* Support title of images
+* Support image's title
 * Very simple and lighweight HTML code
-* Thumbnails generated automatically
+* Thumbnails are generated automatically
-* Standalone application
+* Run without internet connection and with few dependencies
 * Support keyboard interactions

 ## Clone the repository